 Once on location at Sony Music Studios in Santa Monica is spent 4 months in pieces being meticulously cleaned, mod’ed and restored by Peter Barker, Sony’s Director Of Engineering, and Geoff Tanner of Phoenix Audio (not to mention a member of the original 8078 design team).
 It was re-commissioned in the summer of 1999 to rave reviews.
 A party held in its “honor” attracted the likes of Bob Clearmountian, Ed Cherney and Steve Churchyard among others.

 Among the artists that recorded on it at Sony Santa Monica were Elton John, Pink, Journey, Ozzy Osbourne, Jennifer Lopez, Train, and Destiny’s Child.
-This Console performed dutifully until the closing of Sony Music’s west coast studio operation before it’s location to Threshold studio’s Santa Monica and then purchased By CJ deVillar in 2003.
+This Console performed dutifully until the closing of Sony Music’s west coast studio operation before it’s location to Threshold studio’s Santa Monica and then purchased by myself and partners in 2003.
 In December of 2011, Beastie Boy MCA Adam Yauch purchased the 8078 which was subsequently installed at Oscilloscope Studios in New york.